craigbruenderman/blog/content/posts/git-part-2/index.md

 The diagram indicates that after the 3rd commit in **master**, a new branch called **bugfix** was created.
 2 commits were made in the **bugfix** branch to fix the bug, while 1 additional commit was made to **master**.
 Finally, the bugfix branch was **merged** back into **master** so that **master** could incorporate the changes made in the **bugfix** branch.

+Within a repo, `git branch` will list all branches that exist in the repo.

 ### Git Checkout

 In addition to creating and checking out a branch in separate steps, the two steps can be combined with `git checkout -b <branch name>`.
 So now we've seen that `git checkout` is used to switch between branches, but it can also be used to switch to a certain snapshot (commit).